 - · The fair value of derivative financial instruments which are calculated by discounting future cash flows; and - The amounts recognised in the financial statements for the impairment of amounts owed by the immediate parent company.
-The expected loss is calculated by determining the probability of default of the counterparty and the amount of the loan deemed likely to be recoverable in the event of default.
+The expected credit loss provision is calculated by determining the probability of default of the counterparty and the amount of the loan deemed likely to be recoverable in the event of default.
 The expected loss calculation is discussed further in note 1(f) Financial instruments and note 9 Debtors.

-Below is sensitivity analysis on how the key assumptions might impact the carrying amounts of the balances owed by its immediate parent of £1,437,443,000 after impairment (current and non current) (2020: £983,106,000 after impairment).
+Below is sensitivity analysis on how the key assumptions might impact the carrying amounts of the balances owed by its immediate parent of $\pounds$ 1,440,679,000 after impairment (current and non-current) (2021: $\pounds$ 1,437,443,000 after impairment).